 A paddle boat in the river

 Two people come back home in a paddle boat.
-Don't know where they have came back from.
+Don't know where they have come back from.

 Young monks or novices studying

-Young monks studying Buddhist literature for test.
+Young monks studying Buddhist literature for the coming test.
 They have to learn in Pali language written in Myanmar letters.
-Pali can be written in any alphabet - Burmese or Thai or English.
+Pali may be written in any alphabet - Burmese or Thai or English.
 Even though they study Pali language, only few of them master Pali language for daily use apart from the Buddhist teaching.
 They have dictionary books: Pali-Myanmar-Pali or Myanmar-Pali-Myanmar.